Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Other Cheeses Are Unhealthy for Dogs?

-While there are plenty of safe cheeses that are alright to give to your dog (in moderation!), there are others, like brie, that aren’t as safe or healthy.
-When feeding your pup cheese, you’re going to want to avoid cheeses like brie and feta, which are high in saturated fat.
-You’ll also want to avoid giving them any specialty cheese; it’s not necessarily that specialty cheeses are unhealthy, but many contain ingredients, like garlic or raisins, that are toxic to our dogs.
-If you want to let your dog have a bit of specialty cheese, you need to check the ingredients carefully.
+Some cheeses are all right to give your dog (in moderation!), but others, like brie, aren’t as safe or healthy.
+When feeding your pup cheese, avoid cheeses like brie and feta, which are high in saturated fat.
+You’ll also want to avoid giving them any specialty cheese; it’s not necessarily that specialty cheeses are unhealthy, but many contain ingredients, like garlic or raisins, that are toxic to dogs.

 What Are Some Safe Cheeses?